River Wonders: Public transportation

-River Wonders is not served directly by MRT line with the nearest station being the Springleaf MRT station.
+River Wonders is not served directly by MRT line, with the nearest station being the Springleaf MRT station.

-There are two bus services operated by SBS Transit and SMRT Buses which calls at the bus stop near to the Zoo.
+There are two bus services operated by SBS Transit and SMRT Buses which call at the bus stop near to the zoo.

 Bus

-A shuttle service, known as the Mandai Shuttle, plies daily between Khatib MRT station and the Zoo.
-A one-way trip cost $1 for everyone above the age of three.
-A separate service, known as the Mandai Express, operates on selected weekends and holidays to and from three locations in Bedok, Sengkang, and Tampines.
-A one-way trip cost between $1 and $3 for everyone above the age of three.
+The Mandai Shuttle service plies daily between Khatib MRT station and the Zoo.
+A one-way trip costs $1 for everyone above the age of three.
+A separate service, the Mandai Express, operates on selected weekends and holidays to and from three locations in Bedok, Sengkang, and Tampines.
+A one-way trip costs between $1 and $3 for everyone above the age of three.

+As of April 2023, the Mandai Shuttle has been taken over by free shuttle services.
+Pickup is still from Khatib MRT station.